edges-collab/alans-pipeline/README.md

 ## Re-creating the H2 case.

-To re-create the H2 case, you should `cd scripts/`, then first run
+To re-create the H2 case, first run `make` in the top-level directory to make the binaries.
+Then:

+    $ cd scripts
-    $ csh dofinalcase2cal_forniv
+    $ ./run-H2-cal

-The primary output of this script is `scripts/H2Case/specal.txt`, which should correspond *exactly* to `results/specal_final_case2.txt`.
+Ensure that the `use_fittp_fix` option is set to `0` to exactly reproduce the B18 results.
+The resulting `specal.txt` file from that run will be saved in `scripts/H2Case/specal.txt`.
+To check that this file is exactly the same as that used in B18, run the `compare_h2cal_outputs.ipynb` notebook, which prints the maximum difference between that file and the `results/specal_final_case2.txt` file, which was directly provided by Alan.

-Then run
+Following this, run

-    $ csh dofinalcase2_forniv
+    $ ./run-H2-field-data

-which will produce...
+which will do the data averaging and calibration.